How New Windows Can Help Allergies and Indoor Air Quality in Winter

 The connection between your windows and your home’s air quality is clear.
 Older, drafty, or poorly sealed windows allow outside air, dust, and pollen to leak inside.
 They can also develop condensation that promotes mould and mildew growth, two major indoor allergy triggers.
 Inadequate seals might let in moisture and even pests, all of which compromise your indoor breathing environment.

-In contrast, new windows installed by Oakville Windows & Doors are engineered to keep unwanted pollutants out and cleaner, healthier air in.
+In contrast, new windows installed by Oakville Windows & Doors Inc. are engineered to keep unwanted pollutants out and cleaner, healthier air in.
 This can be especially important in winter, when fresh outdoor air is less available and your furnace runs more frequently, stirring up indoor dust.

 How Modern Windows Can Minimize Winter Allergens